kaylakantola/customer-admin-portal/README.md

 ## Future enhancements

-Allow for further configuration via passed-in props, such as:
+1. Allow for further configuration via passed-in props, such as:
    1. Max file size (Currently, it will only accept files smaller than 1mb)
    2. Accepted file type(s) (Currently, it will only accept text files)
    3. Column headers (Currently, it will only accept files adhering to a specific set of headers)
    4. Schema validation (Currently, no schema validation)
+2. Optimize export to reduce overall package size & dependencies
+3. Add support for earlier versions of react and node

 ## Changelog